wr1/grk/README.md

 ![Deploy](https://github.com/wr1/grk/actions/workflows/tests.yml/badge.svg)![Version](https://img.shields.io/github/v/release/wr1/grk)
 # grk

-CLI tool to use GROK API, aimed at use with code and typesetting.
+Use GROK API in the terminal, control input, output and profiles.

 ## Features

-- Prompt grok using a combination of file(s) and prompt
+- Prompt grok using a combination of file(s) and prompt.
+- Have profiles to use different grok assistants in the same project.
-- Exact control over which files go into grok
+- Control which files go into grok.

 ## Installation
 With `pip`